openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/vmware_dvs_test_plan.rst

 Purpose
 =======

-Main purpose of this document is intended to describe Quality Assurance activities, required to insure that  Fuel plugin for Neutron ML2  vmware_dvs driver is  ready for production.
+The main purpose of this document is to describe Quality Assurance activities required to ensure that the Fuel plugin for Neutron ML2 vmware_dvs driver is ready for production.
 The project will be able to offer VMware DVS integration functionality with MOS.

 The scope of this plan defines the following objectives: